Nishimura Ekiu v. United States: Supreme Court case

-The court also noted that it was not necessary for it to express an opinion on Thornley's actions.
-Rather, the review by Hatch sufficed for that purpose.
-It also noted that habeas corpus was simply a means to determine whether somebody could be held in custody, rather that a way to recover damages for unlawful arrest.
+on Thornley's authority as the state commissioner of immigration, as there was some uncertainty whether the provisions authorizing state commissions had been repealed.
+Rather, the court was satisfied that Hatch's appointment by the Secretary of Treasury as inspector of immigration was allowed by the Appointments Clause.
+It also noted that habeas corpus was simply a means to determine whether somebody could be held in custody, rather than a way to recover damages for unlawful arrest.
 The court argued that Hatch's appointment and his testimony were valid, and therefore ruled against the appellant.

 Dissent

 Justice Brewer dissented from the majority opinion.

 Relation with other court cases

 Relation with the second Japanese immigrant case

 A later case, Yamataya v.
 Fisher (1903), bears many similarities with Nishimura Ekiu v.
 United States.
 Both cases involved a female Japanese citizen who challenged immigration authorities' decision to let her into the United States, and both sought to challenge the Immigration Act of 1891 that the denial was based on.
 In both cases, the court ruled against the appellant and declined to consider the specific facts surrounding the appellant's admissibility into the United States.
 In both cases, the appellant was ultimately deported.

 However, the two cases differ in terms of the precedent they set.
 Whereas Nishimura Ekiu is seen as a complete refusal by the court to consider the appellant's claim, the court did acknowledge the appellant's rights to due process in Yamataya v.
 Fisher.
 The court in Yamataya v.
 Fisher argued that the appeals process within the immigration bureaucracy was sufficient to meet the due process requirements, and the appellant's rights were not violated.
 However, the very fact that the court opined on the issue set a precedent for future challenges based on procedural due process violations.